If you always dreamed of stepping into your favourite childhood video games…

 …here’s something to console you.

-Electric Gamebox is basically a tech-fuelled gaming experience that sees you and your friends take on classic arcade-style challenges inside a trippy, projection-filled pod.
-It’s a new kind of activity that somehow combines the high-tech bits of VR bars like Otherworld, with all the camaraderie of something like karaoke.
+Immersive Gamebox is basically a tech-fuelled gaming experience that sees you and your friends take on classic arcade-style challenges inside a trippy, projection-filled pod.
+It’s a new kind of activity that somehow combines the high-tech bits of immersive bars like Otherworld, with all the camaraderie of something like karaoke.
 And it’s a recipe that works, with branches now open in Southwark, Wandsworth… and America.

-Like fun team experiences?
+fun aggressively competitive experiences?
 Take a look at London’s top activity bars